 True if the file has n links.

--ls This primary always evaluates to true.
+This primary always evaluates to true.
 The following information for the current file is written to standard output: its inode number, size in 512-byte blocks, file permissions, number of hard links, owner, group, size in bytes, last modification time, and pathname.
 If the file is a block or character special file, the major and minor numbers will be displayed instead of the size in bytes.
 If the file is a symbolic link, the pathname of the linked-to file will be displayed preceded by "->".
-The format is identical to that produced by
+The format is identical to that produced by .Bk -words ls-dgils. .Ek

 -maxdepth n